 | Access | Separate client, separate account | Same client; separate in-mode leveling track |

-In short: think of League Classic as a rotating event mode with its own self-contained progression, not a permanent parallel game.
+League Classic is best understood as a featured mode with its own self-contained progression that Riot plans to keep updating, not a permanent parallel game on a separate server.
 For how it fits alongside every other current queue, see all League of Legends game modes compared.

 League Classic FAQ